department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/search-design-doc.md

 ### Detailed Design

-We are adding a public landing page that will contain the [DocSearch frontend library](https://github.com/algolia/docsearch), and running our own instance of the [`docsearch-scraper`](https://github.com/algolia/docsearch-scraper) to extract content from our documentation sources and push it to an Algolia index.

-A successful implementation will have these components.
+For a multi-repo search MVP, we are adding an HTML text input and [Algolia's DocSearch JS snippet](https://github.com/algolia/docsearch) to the [`va.gov-team` GitHub Pages site](https://department-of-veterans-affairs.github.io/va.gov-team/), [Algolia's Search API](https://www.algolia.com/products/search/), and [Algolia's scraper](https://github.com/algolia/docsearch-scraper).

+In general, this kind of system requires the following components:

-1. Page with Input Textbox - We need a public page with a search input where users can input their search term(s).
+- Page with Input Textbox - We need a public page with a search input where users can input their search term(s).
-1. Index/Database - We need a place to store the records that will be returned to the user.
+- Index/Database - We need a place to store the records that will be returned to the user.
+- Search API - We need a way to get data out of the index.
-1. Crawler/Scraper - We need a crawler to scan our documentation sources and push data to our index.
+- Crawler/Scraper - We need a crawler to scan our documentation sources and push data to our index.
-1. Cron job - We need a cron job to run the crawler at a reasonable interval (e.g. every 24 hours)
+- Pipeline - We need a way to routinely run the crawler

+Each one of the above components could be a separate buy-or-build decision.

+By leveraging the following existing technologies, we should only need to add the search input to the landing page, configure the scraper, and configure when to run the scraper.

+- Algolia's Search API product will satisfy the index and API components.
+- Algolia's open source JavaScript snippet will display search results to the user.
+- Algolia's open source scraper will crawl and scrape our public documentation sources to push records into our index.

 ### Code Location